 By Chris Mittelstaedt

-Let's admit it, the holidays can be stressful.
-Whether it's your mother and father crammed into the guest bedroom telling you not to go to any extra trouble, and that they can sleep on the air mattress ("although it will most likely set off your father's sciatica"); or it could be your obsessive-compulsive aunt commenting on the lack of doilies on your toilet tank and that the filter on your heater obviously hasn't been changed in months.
-Whatever the stress point, remember this: get your folic acid, if you don't, it could lead to depression.
+Let’s admit it; the holidays can be stressful.
+It could be your mother and father crammed into the guest bedroom telling you not to go to any extra trouble, and that they can sleep on the air mattress (“although it will most likely set off your father’s sciatica”); or your obsessive-compulsive aunt commenting on the lack of doilies on your toilet tank and that the filter on your heater obviously hasn’t been changed in months.
+Whatever the stress point, remember this: get your folic acid, if you don’t, it could lead to depression.

 Lately, there is renewed interest in using FA to prevent depression.
-Medical research has shown that a FA deficiency can cause psychiatric disorders, notably depression.
+Medical research has shown that an FA deficiency can cause psychiatric disorders, notably depression.

 The word Folate, or Folic Acid, comes from the word foliage, meaning green leafy vegetables.
-Spinach, broccoli and peas are great sources of FA.
+Spinach, broccoli, and peas are excellent sources of FA.
 But most of us cook these foods before we eat them and that can destroy almost half the amount of FA.
-It's very important to get FA from a variety of food sources, some of them being raw foods.
-Beyond green leafies, another way to get more Folic Acid into your diet is by increasing the amounts of oranges, bananas, grapefruits and strawberries you eat.
+It’s essential to get FA from a variety of food sources, some of them being raw foods.
+Beyond green leaves, another way to get more Folic Acid into your diet is by increasing the amounts of oranges, bananas, grapefruits, and strawberries you eat.
 If we eat a couple of servings of fortified cereals a day, along with five-six servings of fruits and veggies, we should have no problems reaching the RDA of 400 mcgs per day.